mattmccloskey/ember-js/README.md

 ```

 #### set_controller()
-If you want ember to run a different javascript controller that the one active in CI
+If you want ember to run a different javascript controller than the one active in CI
 ```
 $this->ember_js->set_controller('another_controller');
 ```

 #### set_method()
-If you want ember to run a different javascript method that the one active in CI
+If you want ember to run a different javascript method than the one active in CI
 ```
 $this->ember_js->set_method('another_controller');
 ```